jasekiw/resuable-ef-core-includes/README.md

 {
     var company = await _context!.Companies
         .BeginInclude()
-        .IncludeCompany(Include.FromBase) // which also includes the department, see above!
+        .IncludeCompany(Including.FromBase) // which also includes the department, see above!
         .AsQueryable()
         .FirstOrDefaultAsync();
     AssertCompany(company);